Cesar A. Perales: Puerto Rican Legal Defense and Education Fund; other service

 Perales is a co-founder of LatinoJustice PRLDEF and established the first Brooklyn Legal Services Office.
 In 1972, Perales, along with two other young Puerto Rican attorneys—Jorge Batista and Victor Marrero—raised enough seed money to open the Puerto Rican Legal Defense and Education Fund, a legal organization modeled on the NAACP Legal Defense Fund.
 Perales served as the first executive director and Marrero was chairman of the board.
 In its early days, the fund, known by the acronym PRLDEF (pronounced pearl-deaf), brought many important civil rights lawsuits on behalf of Latinos living in New York City and across the U.S.

 In 1974, the consent decree issued in PRLDEF's suit Aspira v.
 New York City Board of Education became central to the United States’ establishment of bilingual education programs in schools across the country.
 And, in several lawsuits against the New York Civil Service Commission, New York Police Department and New York Sanitation Commission, PRLDEF was able to get the courts to strike down numerous civil service requirements that kept Latinos from public employment and eliminated barriers to government benefits for non-English speaking applicants.

 In the mid-1970s, a number of PRLDEF lawsuits, beginning with Lopez v.
 Dinkins on the local level and culminating with Ortiz v.
 New York State Board of Elections on the statewide level, forced election officials in New York to provide bilingual assistance.
 The litigation had national impact in 1975 when Congress amended the Voting Rights Act to include the right to bilingual voting procedures.

-In 1981, Perales returneded to PRLDEF after another stint in government.
+In 1981, Perales returned to PRLDEF after another stint in government.
 Within six months, PRLDEF was at the forefront of litigation to get the Justice Department to block the election of the New York City Council until district lines were redrawn in a nondiscriminatory manner.
 The subsequent court order halting the elections was perhaps the most dramatic application of the Voting Rights Act in the North.